 This functionality requires the terminal to have a dedicated service partition.
 A service partition is a partition mounted as /srv/saltboot.
 This partition must be created before the system partition and large enough to store a POS image.
 To ensure that terminals will always have such a partition, use the Saltboot formula for terminal hardware type to specify the partition details.
 For more information, see [Salt > Formula-saltboot >].

-When the service partition is set up on the terminal, a POS image can be downloaded in advance by applying the saltboot.cache_image state:

-salt \$TERMINALID state.apply saltboot.cache_image
+When the service partition is set up on the terminal, a POS image can be downloaded in advance by salt \$TERMINALID state.apply saltboot.cache_image